getify/You-Dont-Know-JS/types & grammar/ch2.md

 obj.a; // 42
 ```

-Here, `obj` acts as a passed-by-reference wrapper for the scalar primitive property `a`, so that the property's value can be updated in a persistent way that survives the end of the function call.
+Here, `obj` acts as a wrapper for the scalar primitive property `a`.
+When passed to `foo(..)`, a copy of the `obj` reference is passed in and set to the `wrapper` parameter.
+We now can use the `wrapper` reference to access the shared object, and update its property.
+After the function finishes, `obj.a` will see the updated value `42`.

-It may occur to you that if you wanted to pass *by reference* a scalar primitive value like `2`, you could box the value in its `Number` object wrapper (see Chapter 3).
-It *is* true that such an object value would instead be passed by reference.
-But it's not going to give you the ability to use the reference to modify the shared value, like you may hope:
+It may occur to you that if you wanted to pass in a reference to a scalar primitive value like `2`, you could just box the value in its `Number` object wrapper (see Chapter 3).

+It *is* true a copy of the reference to this `Number` object *will* be passed to the function, but unfortunately, having a reference to the shared object is not going to give you the ability to modify the shared value, like you may expect:

 ```js
 function foo(x) {